tiny-dancer/notes/scientists.md

 #### Intro

 Born into a time where women [obtained fewer than 4 percent](https://books.google.com/books?id=Ez7DCJM57esC&lpg=PA67&ots=IUyCk-aE9s&dq=women%20in%20geology%201940s&pg=PA64#v=onepage&q=women%20obtained%20less%20than%204&f=false) of all earth sciences doctorates; geologist and oceanographic cartographer Marie Tharp's dedication pushed past dismissals of "girl talk" enroute to providing the first scientific evidence of plate tectonics and moving continents, forever changing the way how humans understand Earth and its history.

+#### Lay of the land

+Society's generally accepted understanding of Marie Tharp's field and how she changed that

 #### Major Achievement